 ||Trip Report Index replaced and regional indices created.

-All trip reports are now indexed by region,
+All trip reports are indexed by geographic region,

 even though they are filed by year.

 Finished moving all new or modified hike descriptions from Day Hikes

 Only the template remains in the Day Hikes folder.